Biography

 • Novel therapeutic antibodies targeting critical surface or secreted cancer regulators.

-• Combinations of our kinase inhibitors with anti-PD-L1 Ab to improve immunotherapy in prostate and lung cancers.
+• Combinations of our novel therapeutics with anti-PD1/PD-L1 antibodies to improve immunotherapy in prostate and lung cancers.

 • Lineage plasticity and acquired resistance to cancer therapeutics.